 "I feel that I have come full circle," Coburn says.
 "DePauw has given me so much and provided the basis of the vocal technique that held me through my entire career.
 Now as a professor, I have a chance to give back what I have been given."

-After her striking success as Rosalinde in Strauss’ Die Fledermaus at the Bavarian State Opera in Munich with Carlos Kleiber conducting, Professor Coburn appeared at the Vienna State Opera, Carnegie Hall and Metropolitan Opera in New York, in Munich, Hamburg, Düsseldorf, Paris, Toulouse, London and Tokyo’s New National Theatre as well as the Salzburg and Richard-Strauss Festival in Garmisch-Partenkirchen.
+After her striking success as Rosalinde in Strauss’s Die Fledermaus at the Bavarian State Opera in Munich, with Carlos Kleiber conducting, Professor Coburn appeared at the Vienna State Opera, Carnegie Hall and Metropolitan Opera in New York, in Munich, Hamburg, Düsseldorf, Paris, Toulouse, London and Tokyo’s New National Theatre, as well as the Salzburg and Richard-Strauss Festival in Garmisch-Partenkirchen.

 Her exceptionally wide opera repertory ranges from the works of Monteverdi to Penderecki.
-Especially worth mentioning are the roles of the Countess in Mozart’s Le Nozze di Figaro, Fiordiligi in Cosi fan tutte, Donna Elvira in Don Giovanni, Cleopatra in Händel’s Giulio Cesare, and Nitocris in Belshazzar, Alice in Verdi’s Falstaff, the Countess in Strauss’ Capriccio and the Marschallin in Der Rosenkavalier, Arabella, Ellen Orford in Britten’s Peter Grimes, Freia in Wagner’s Das Rheingold as well as Queen Rosamunde in Penderecki’s Ubu Rex and the widow in the Merry Widow.
+Especially worth mentioning are the roles of the Countess in Mozart’s Le Nozze di Figaro, Fiordiligi in Cosi fan tutte and Donna Elvira in Don Giovanni; Cleopatra in Händel’s Giulio Cesare and Nitocris in Belshazzar; Alice in Verdi’s Falstaff; Strauss's Arabella, the Countess in Capriccio and the Marschallin in Der Rosenkavalier; Ellen Orford in Britten’s Peter Grimes; Freia in Wagner’s Das Rheingold, as well as Queen Rosamunde in Penderecki’s Ubu Rex and the widow in the Merry Widow.

-Her concert repertory includes nearly all the works of the respective musical literature starting from Bach (Passions, Cantatas) via Beethoven (e.g. Missa Solemnis, 9th Symphony), Schumann (e.g. Paradise and Peri), Mahler Symphonies, Britten (War Requiem) to Szymanowsky (Stabat Mater) and contemporary works (e.g., Udo Zimmermann).
+Her concert repertory includes nearly all the works of the respective musical literature starting from Bach (Passions, Cantatas) through Beethoven (e.g. Missa Solemnis, Ninth Symphony), Schumann (e.g. Paradise and Peri), Mahler (symphonies), Britten (War Requiem) to Szymanowsky (Stabat Mater) and contemporary works (e.g., Udo Zimmermann).

-Particularly notable were three concerts: Strauss’ Four Last Songs conducted by Maestro Sawallisch in Philadelphia, Dvorak’s Stabat Mater in San Francisco and Haydn’s Creation and Bach’s Mass in B-minor at the Cincinnati May Festival conducted by James Conlon.
-In May the artist worked again with Maestro Conlon at the Festival, singing Beethoven’s Kantate zum Tode von Kaiser Joseph II.
+Particularly notable were three concerts: Strauss’s Four Last Songs conducted by Maestro Sawallisch in Philadelphia, Dvorak’s Stabat Mater in San Francisco, and Haydn’s Creation and Bach’s Mass in B-minor at the Cincinnati May Festival conducted by James Conlon.
+In May, the artist worked again with Maestro Conlon at the Festival, singing Beethoven’s Kantate zum Tode von Kaiser Joseph II.
 With the same program, a concert was planned in Paris on Sept.
 13 with the Orchestre National de France, who invited her back for Mozart’s Requiem that December.
-More performances included the Cincinnati May Festival and the Bach Festival in Leipzig in May, Beethoven’s 9th in August in Philadelphia.
+More performances included the Cincinnati May Festival and the Bach Festival in Leipzig in May, Beethoven’s Ninth in August in Philadelphia.

-In March 2004 she sang Strauss’ Four Last Songs with the Brazilian Symphony Orchestra, opera arias with the Bahia Symphony, and Beethoven’s 9th at the Festival Santo Domingo.
+In March 2004, she sang Strauss’s Four Last Songs with the Brazilian Symphony Orchestra, opera arias with the Bahia Symphony, and Beethoven’s Ninth at the Festival Santo Domingo.
 In April, she was soloist with the Marin Symphony (CA) for Fauré’s Requiem and Mozart arias.
-In May, she was the soloist for performances of Beethoven’s 9th for the St. Paul Chamber Orchestra, and the Philadelphia Orchestra under the baton of Wolfgang Sawallisch, for whom this concert was his farewell.
-2004 brought more engagements singing Strauss’ Four Last Songs and Barber’s Knoxville Summer of 1915 with the Orquestra Experimental in Sao Paulo, Brazil, Beethoven’s 9th with the Oregon Symphony, and again Beethoven’s 9th at the Saratoga Performing Arts Center under the baton of Charles Dutoit.
+In May, she was the soloist for performances of Beethoven’s Ninth for the St. Paul Chamber Orchestra and the Philadelphia Orchestra under the baton of Wolfgang Sawallisch, for whom this concert was his farewell.
+2004 brought more engagements singing Strauss’s Four Last Songs and Barber’s Knoxville Summer of 1915 with the Orquestra Experimental in Sao Paulo, Brazil, Beethoven’s Ninth with the Oregon Symphony, and again Beethoven’s Ninth at the Saratoga Performing Arts Center under the baton of Charles Dutoit.